Polls open in Tunisian vote boycotted by opposition

+As Saied urged Tunisians to cast ballots on what he called a historic day, there was no sign of queues or voting at three polling stations visited by Reuters just after they opened, a contrast with other post-revolution elections.

-Taking place 12 years to the day after vegetable seller Mohamed Bouazizi set himself on fire in an act of protest that sparked the Arab Spring, the vote is being boycotted by political parties which have accused Saied of mounting a coup.
+Taking place 12 years to the day after vegetable seller Mohamed Bouazizi set himself on fire in an act of protest that sparked the Arab Spring, the election has appeared to stir little interest among Tunisians struggling with economic hardship and jaded by years of political dysfunction.

-Voters will be choosing a parliament largely defanged by a new constitution, approved with a low turnout in a July referendum that was engineered by Saied to shift Tunisia back towards a presidential system.
+"Why should I vote? ...
+I am not convinced by this election," said Abdl Hamid Naji, sitting in a cafe near a polling station in the Lafayette neighbourhood of the capital Tunis as it opened at 8:00 a.m.
+(0700 GMT).

+"What will this parliament do?" he asked.
+"In the previous elections, I was the first to arrive...
+But now I'm not interested."

+A new constitution, passed with a low turnout in a July referendum, has defanged parliament and shifted power back to the presidential palace in Carthage from which Zine al-Abidine Ben Ali ruled with an iron fist before being ousted in 2011.

-Nejib Chebbi, head of an anti-Saied coalition including Ennahda, has labelled the election a "still-born farce".
+Nejib Chebbi, head of an anti-Saied coalition including the Islamist Ennahda party, a major force in the previous parliament, has labelled the election a "still-born farce".

-Saied shut the previous parliament down last year, surrounding the legislature with tanks and assuming near total authority.

-The vote appears to have stirred little interest among a population jaded by political dysfunction and struggling with economic hardship.

 The election is taking place against the backdrop of an economic crisis that is fuelling poverty, leading many to attempt the perilous journey to Europe aboard smugglers' boats.